Burson v. Freeman: Background

 Prior to the late 19th century, polling places lacked the privacy and decorum of more contemporary times, with campaigners allowed to directly speak to voters as they were submitting their ballots on election day, leading to voter intimidation.
 From the end of the 19th century into the 20th century, many states passed laws that restricted the type of activities that could be conducted around polling places.
 One typical law that was enacted by forty-seven states established a proximity around the polling place where political campaigning and electioneering were banned.
 Tennessee was one such state, which by Tennessee Code §§ 2-7-111(b) prevented campaigning - through verbal speech, signs, pamphlets, or other materials - within 100 ft of a polling place.

 In the lead-up to the 1987 election, Mary Freeman was the treasurer for the campaign for a candidate for the Metropolitan Council of Nashville and Davidson County.
 She filed a suit within the Tennessee Chancery Courts to seek an injunction to permanently block enforcement of TCA §§ 2-7-111(b), arguing it was unconstitutional for violating the free speech rights by the First Amendment of the United States Constitution as well as the Constitution of Tennessee.
 The Chancery judge ruled to dismiss the complaint, finding that the statute did not violate either federal or state law, as it served a compelling state interest to avoid voter intimidation.
 The case was appealed to the Tennessee Supreme Court, which ruled 4–1 to overturn the lower court decision, and ruled the statute unconstitutional.
-The Tennessee Supreme Court ruled that while the state did have a compelling interest to prevent voter intimidation within the polling place, it did not have a similar case for the 100-ft space around the polling place; if the state wished to prevent voter intimidation, they could enforce this as the entrances of the polling place, the court argued.
+The Tennessee Supreme Court ruled that while the state did have a compelling interest to prevent voter intimidation within the polling place, it did not have a similar case for the 100-ft space around the polling place; if the state wished to prevent voter intimidation, they could enforce this at the entrances of the polling place, the court argued.
 Further, the court believed that as long as the polling place was free of political campaigning, voters would not be deterred by last-minute campaigning before they entered the polling place.